-- Gender policy

-- Code of conduct policy
+- ✤ HIV policy

-- HIV policy
+- ✤ Good governance policy (constitution)

 - Asset use policy

-How to follow workplace health and safety practices and other workplace policies while preparing for a visit
+Core units How to follow workplace health and safety Element 1 practices and other workplace policies while Topic 1.5 preparing for a visit

 However, many organisations in PNG are just beginning to develop their workplace policies.
 Yumi PNG yumi brukim bus.
 Em orait.
 If your organisation doesn't yet have any workplace policies then you can't follow them.
 Make sense.
 Don't worry about it.